hcbaker/Puwr/README.md

 `pip install netaddr paramiko`

 ![example](https://github.com/Xeonrx/Puwr/blob/main/img/example.PNG)
->Here I scanned devices and checked which ones has port 80 and 443 open to target web applications.
+>Here I scanned devices and checked which ones has port 80 and 443 open to target web applications.<br />
+>Notice how the TTL number also displays, giving you a hint at what the device may be running on.

 # Tested Operating Systems
 So far, I have only confirmed Puwr to work on a few operating systems: